netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-anthos.md

 In a dual-tier Ingress deployment, Netscaler VPX or MPX is deployed outside the Kubernetes cluster (Tier-1) and Netscaler CPXs are deployed inside the Kubernetes cluster (Tier-2).

 Netscaler MPX or VPX devices in Tier-1 proxy the traffic (North-South) from the client to Netscaler CPXs in Tier-2.
 The Tier-2 Netscaler CPX then routes the traffic to the microservices in the Kubernetes cluster.
-The Citrix ingress controller deployed as a standalone pod configures the Tier-1 Netscaler.
-The sidecar Citrix ingress controller in one or more Netscaler CPX pods configures the associated Netscaler CPX in the same pod.
+The Netscaler ingress controller deployed as a standalone pod configures the Tier-1 Netscaler.
+The sidecar Netscaler ingress controller in one or more Netscaler CPX pods configures the associated Netscaler CPX in the same pod.

 **Prerequisites**